Carrie Besnette Hauser, Ph.D.

 Colorado Mountain College president brings diverse skills in education and leadership

-Dr. Carrie Besnette Hauser is president and CEO of , a public two- and four-year degree-granting institution with eleven campuses serving 12,000 square miles of the central Rocky Mountains.
-Hauser has held leadership roles at the Kauffman Foundation, Metropolitan State University of Denver, and the Daniels Fund.
+Since 2013, Dr. Carrie Besnette Hauser has served as president and CEO of Colorado Mountain College, a public institution enrolling nearly 20,000 students annually at eleven campuses in the central Rocky Mountains.
+Previous to CMC, Hauser held leadership roles at the Kauffman Foundation, Metropolitan State University of Denver and the Daniels Fund.
 While at Daniels, she was a loaned executive advising Denver’s mayor on a citywide college scholarship program and assisting the Metro Denver Sports Commission on an initiative to attract top-tier sporting events, including the Olympic Games.
 She co-chaired the 2012 Women’s Final Four.

 Hauser’s background includes teaching assignments at UCLA, the University of Denver, and Colorado State University.
 She has held research and legislative staff roles as well as positions with the Western Interstate Commission for Higher Education and the University of Arizona, her undergraduate alma mater.
 She earned her master’s and Ph.D. degrees from UCLA and is a graduate of the Advanced Management Program at the Wharton School of Business.

-She is currently a governor’s appointee to the Colorado Parks and Wildlife Commission and a member of the Glenwood Springs Chamber Board of Directors, El Pomar Foundation Northwest Regional Council, and the Aspen Institute’s Society of Fellows.
-At the national level, Hauser serves on the board of American Rivers and is past president of the National Scholarship Providers Association (NSPA).
+She is currently a governor’s appointee to the Colorado Parks and Wildlife Commission and a member of the Great Outdoors Colorado and Glenwood Springs Chamber Boards of Directors, and the El Pomar Foundation Northwest Regional Council.
+At the national level, Hauser is a member of the Aspen Institute’s Society of Fellows, serves on the board of American Rivers, the Kansas City Federal Reserve Bank Economic Advisory Council and is past president of the National Scholarship Providers Association (NSPA).